nabethg/ScribeSmith/README.md

 - Ran (Andy) Gong ([AG2048](https://github.com/AG2048))
 - Zerui (Kevin) Wang ([Togohogo1](https://github.com/Togohogo1))

+## Setup

+Some basic written instructions:

+- have conda installed (mini or normal)
+  - conda version
+- install the following from environment.yml
+  - for both windows and linux
+- some basic info pulled from conda env?
+  - conda env create and conda activate
+- how to install from conda env
+  - conda env update

 ## `data` File Structure

 As stated above, our training data is from the IAM Handwriting Database, available [here](https://fki.tic.heia-fr.ch/databases/download-the-iam-handwriting-database).
 To ensure proper data loading without error: